jjdean321/jjdean321.github.io/_pages/about.md

 **Jiajun Deng**, Xianqing Jin, Xiaoting Ma, Meiyu Jin, Chen Gong and Zhengyuan Xu
 *IEEE International Conference on Communications Workshops (ICC 2019)*

-A full list of publications can be found at <a href='https://jjdean321.github.io/pub/'>here</a>.

 # 📖 Educations
 - *2020.08 - 2024.07(expected)*, Ph.D. student, The Chinese University of Hong Kong